Poovarasan-Official/JavaScript-Interview/javascript.md

 ### Answer :

-- `var` is a function scope or global scope variable, It can be re-assigned & re-declared.
+- `var` is a function scope(if declared inside a function, it stays inside that function only) or global scope variable, var is NOT block scoped (it ignores { } in if/for/while).
+It can be re-assigned & re-declared.
 - `let` is a block scope variable, It can be re-assign but can't be re-declared.
 - `const ` is a block scope varibale, It can't be re-assign or re-declaredd.